Security Deposits for licences under the Petroleum and Geothermal Energy Act 2000

 In line with the principles of transparency under the Act, a summary of the securities currently held against each licence may be made publicly available.

-Future capacity to comply with requirements under the Act will always be a consideration when the Department of State Development assesses applications to transfer Titles of any Licence.
-The Department of State Development may not approve Title transfers until an appropriate security is lodged.
+Future capacity to comply with requirements under the Act will always be a consideration when the Department for Energy and Mining assesses applications to transfer Titles of any Licence.
+The Department for Energy and Mining may not approve Title transfers until an appropriate security is lodged.

 Form of security

 Security deposits will only be accepted in any one of the following forms: